 Yet even Mary was not the perfect parent.
 In Mark 3, we see Jesus' family coming to Jesus because they thought he must be out of his mind.
 Even the best of us will mess up sometimes.
 There is forgiveness from God.
 Confess your short-comings and ask for forgiveness.

 Sometimes something unexpected happens in the life of our family.
 Perhaps a child goes astray or makes a decision you feel isn’t in their best interest.
 Maybe there is a medical emergency or accident and all of the hopes and dreams you had seems to be in jeopardy.
 We want to cry out, “Why?”
-Even worse, we wonder if we ever understood God’s direction for that family member to begin with.
+Even worse, we wonder if we ever understood God’s direction for that family member.
 It is not recorded that Mary questioned, only that she wept.
 She watched the death not only of her Son, but of the hopes and dreams of His followers.
 Only the Father understood what was necessary in the midst of the unthinkable.
 Yet Mary was there in the middle of His turmoil.
 We can be there for our children in the middle of their turmoil too.
 We can trust that God will turn any situation we face together for His good.
 (See Romans 8:28.)

 Mary continued on with the work and community of Jesus after His departure.
 She was faithful to the vision that He cast before her.
 Even after her heart had been broken by the horrific death of her Son, she continued on in faith to follow after His teachings and His footsteps.
 She didn’t allow herself to become overwhelmed with questions and bitterness.
 She didn’t let her hopes and dreams die just because it seemed like the end of all that God had planned.
 She allowed God to work His plan, His way and embraced a brand new way of believing.